fperez/sigcse2014-ipython-workshop/proposal.md

 **Materials Provided:**
-Each participant will be expected to download and install one of the "batteries included" scientific Python installations produced by Enthought and Continuum (both of which are open source).
+Each participant will be expected to download and install one of the "batteries included" scientific Python distributions produced by Enthought and Continuum Analytics (both of which are available free of charge).
 During the workshop,
 we will help participants install some or all of these plugins (so that they have hands-on experience with the setup and configuration process):